Aircoookie/WLED/readme.md

 Welcome to our Sound Reactive fork of WLED.
 In addition to the features of WLED below, we also support:

-- Audio input from several source including MAX4466, MAX9814, MAX9184, INMP401, INMP441 (for ESP32) and line-in.
+- Audio input from several sources including MAX4466, MAX9814, MAX9184, INMP401, INMP441 (for ESP32) and line-in.
 - Volume reactive visual effects for ESP32 and ESP8266 devices.
 - Frequency reactive visual effects for ESP32 devices.
 - UDP sound synchronization with transmit for ESP32 and receive for ESP8266 and ESP32 devices.